Baseball card: Latin America

 Topps issued licensed sets in Venezuela from 1959 to 1977.
 Most of the set had Spanish in place of the English text on the cards and the sets included winter league players.
 There were locally produced cards depicting players from the winter leagues produced by Offset Venezolana C.A., Sport Grafico, and others which were in production until the late 1990s.

 In Cuba, sets were issued first in the early 1900s.
 By the 1930s various candy, gum and chocolate makers were offering cards, most notably Baguer Chocolate.
-The post-World War Two era had cards issued by magazines, candy makers, Coca-Cola, and of course a gum company.
+The post-World War Two era had cards issued that were by magazines, candy makers, Coca-Cola, and a gum company.
 In post revolution Cuba, baseball cards were still issued.

 Several sets of Mexican League baseball cards have been issued in the past few years.

 American made cards of Major League Baseball players-Puerto Rican and internationals-are widely available in Puerto Rico.

 Australia

 Australian produced baseball cards were first released in 1990 by the then newly created trading card company Futera.
 These cards featured players from the newly created Australian Baseball League.
 Subsequent baseball cards were released annually in boxed sets or foil packs until 1996 when declining interest saw production cease.
-No new baseball cards were released in Australia until Select Australia released six team sets of cards during the 2012-13 Australian Baseball League season.
-This was then followed up by Dingo Trading Cards releasing multiple baseball card team sets during the 2013-14 Australian Baseball League season.
+No new baseball cards were released in Australia until Select Australia released six team sets of cards during the 2012–13 Australian Baseball League season.
+This was then followed up by Dingo Trading Cards releasing multiple baseball card team sets during the 2013–14 Australian Baseball League season.